Paczur/pathfinder/README.md

 ## Pathfinder
 Program that filters and scores paths based on expression provided by user.
-Built to try out TDD.
 Primarly designed for combining with cd for quick system naviagtion.

 ### Usage
 ```